UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 Here are the most common questions people ask about UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It.

 Yes.
-Each module is verified independently.
+The BRC verifies each module independently.
 BRC often checks School Profile enrollment totals against their own records (from previous years or state databases) without cross-checking SDMS at the same time.
 If the School Profile enrollment number looks suspicious — much higher or lower than last year with no obvious reason — BRC may return it for clarification even if SDMS is complete and correct.
-When resubmitting, add a note in the remarks field (if available) explaining any legitimate reason for significant enrollment change.
+When resubmitting, add a note in the remarks field (if you have one) explaining any legitimate reason for significant enrollment change.

 Verification time varies by block and season.
 In October-November when most schools are submitting, a block MIS coordinator may be processing 50-100 schools simultaneously.
-Resubmitted data is typically reviewed in 3-10 days.
+The BRC typically reviews resubmitted data in 3-10 days.
 If you need faster turnaround due to deadline proximity, call the BRC directly and flag your submission as urgent — they can prioritize your school's resubmission.

 The deadline applies to final certified submission, not initial submission.
-If your data was submitted before the deadline and BRC returned it for correction, you are still within the process.
-However, resubmission should happen as quickly as possible — if BRC cannot certify before the district deadline, the district may not certify your school for that year.
+If you submitted your data before the deadline and BRC returned it for correction, you are still within the process.
+However, you must resubmit as quickly as possible — if BRC cannot certify before the district deadline, the district may not certify your school for that year.
 Contact your BRC to understand how much time you have before the deadline affects certification.

-No. Only resubmit the module that was returned.
-Certified modules remain certified — you do not touch them.
+No. Only resubmit the module that the BRC returned.
+The portal keeps certified modules certified — you do not touch them.
 Fix the specific issues in the returned module and resubmit only that module.
 BRC will re-verify just the returned module.
-However, be careful: if fixing the returned module changes a number (like student count) that is referenced in a certified module (like School Profile enrollment), you may need to request BRC to allow an update to the certified module too.
+However, be careful: if fixing the returned module changes a number (like student count) that a certified module (like School Profile enrollment) references, you may need to request BRC to allow an update to the certified module too.
 Discuss this with the BRC before making changes.

 Yes, and this is the best approach.
 Before submitting, you can send your data to the BRC for an informal review — some Block MIS Coordinators will check it and flag obvious issues before official submission.
 This prevents formal rejection cycles.
 Call the BRC, share that you are about to submit, and ask if they can do a quick check.
 Not all BRCs have time for this, but many do.
 It saves both your time and theirs.